Multi-Fidelity Reinforcement Learning with Gaussian Processes: Introduction

-Our main contributions in this paper are to: \begin{enumerate} \item leverage GP regression for model-based MFRL by estimating the transition function first and subsequently using Value Iteration (VI) to calculate the optimal policy (GP-VI-MFRL); and \item leverage GP regression for model-free MFRL by directly estimating the optimal $Q$-values (GPQ-MFRL). \end{enumerate}
+Our main contributions in this paper include introducing: \begin{enumerate} \item a model-based MFRL algorithm, GP-VI-MFRL, which estimates the transition function and subsequently calculates the optimal policy using Value Iteration (VI); and \item a model-free MFRL algorithm, GPQ-MFRL, which directly estimates the optimal $Q$-values and subsequently the optimal policy. \end{enumerate}

-We verify the performance of the GP-based MFRL algorithms through simulations as well as experiments with a ground robot.
-Our empirical evaluation shows that the GP-based MFRL algorithms learns the optimal policy faster than the original MFRL algorithm using even fewer real-world samples.
+We verify the performance of the algorithms presented through simulations as well as experiments with a ground robot.
+Our empirical evaluation shows that the GP-based MFRL algorithms learn the optimal policy faster than the original MFRL algorithm using even fewer real-world samples.

 The rest of the paper is organized as follows.
-In the next section, we present background on RL and GPs followed by a survey of related work in Section~\ref{related:work}.
-Section~\ref{sec:alg} presents our GP-MFRL algorithms (GP-VI-MFRL and GPQ-MFRL).
+In the next section, we present a survey of related work followed by the background on RL and GPs in Section~\ref{sec:background}.
+Section~\ref{sec:alg} presents our algorithms (GP-VI-MFRL and GPQ-MFRL).
 We present the experimental results in Section~\ref{section:results} along with comparisons with other MFRL and non-MFRL techniques.
-We conclude with a discussion of the future work.
+We conclude with a discussion of future work.